alabou/bcp-006-01/docs/NMOS With H.264.md

 An example Sender resource is provided in the [Examples](../examples/).

-The H.264 encoder of a Sender MUST produces an H.264 bitstream that is compliant with the `profile-level-id` explicitely or implicitely declared in the stream's associated SDP transport file.
+The H.264 encoder of a Sender MUST produces an H.264 bitstream that is compliant with the `profile-level-id` explicitely or implicitely declared in the stream's associated SDP transport file or the members profile_idc, level_idc and constraint_set?_flag of the AVC_video_descriptor of an MPEG2-TS transport stream

-- [ ] The H.265 encoder of a Sender MUST produces an H.265 bitstream that is compliant with the `profile-id`, `level-id` and `tier-flag` explicitely or implicitely declared in the stream's associated SDP transport file.
+- [ ] The H.265 encoder of a Sender MUST produces an H.265 bitstream that is compliant with the `profile-id`, `level-id` and `tier-flag` explicitely or implicitely declared in the stream's associated SDP transport file or the profile_space, profile_idc, profile_compatibility_indication, progressive_source_flag, interlaced_source_flag, non_packed_constraint_flag, frame_only_constraint_flag and copied_44bits and  of the HEVC_video_descriptor of an MPEG2-TS transport stream.

 - [ ] Should we have Sender Capabilities matching the Receiver Capabilities to indicate to a Controller what the Sender can do.
 The Sender can only be constrained by IS-11 but a Controller could at least know if a Sender is actually compatible with a Receiver.